 Articulation (Articulatory Subsystem)

 Articulation is an area of speech that covers the different ways we use our articulators (tongue, jaw, vocal tract, lips) to make speech sounds.
 For example, we need to be able to articulate the “r” sound correctly to be understood by others when we want to say “rabbit”.
 Otherwise, it might come out sounding like “wabbit.”

 Voice is a particularly interesting area of speech, especially if you’re fond of singing or using your voice for performances like an actor would.
 When we focus on voice, we’re considering how we use our vocal folds (how our vocal cords vibrate in harmony with air supplied by our lungs) and breath to make sounds.
 Our voice can be loud, soft, high-pitched, or low-pitched.
 We can also hurt our voice by talking too much, yelling, or coughing a lot.
 One of the most common reasons we work with someone on voice disorders is due to the impacts of Parkinson’s Disease.
-LSVT Loud is the ‘gold’ standard for Parkinson’s Disease-related voice disorders.
+LSVT Loud is one of the evidenced based approaches for supporting Parkinson’s Disease-related voice disorders.

 The easiest way to explain the area of fluency is by thinking about waves on the beach.
 Ideally, we want our Speech (the way we produce and form words) to be smooth like the gentle rolling in and out of the tide, so that we can be understood by others.
 If our speech is choppy like waves in a storm, it can be unpredictable and difficult to understand.
-One of the most common fluency challenges is stuttering – where people repeat sounds or pause while talking.
+One of the most common fluency challenges is stuttering – where people repeat sounds, words or whole phrases or pause while talking.
+Another example of a dysfluency could be someone who uses “um” a lot when talking.
 Speech Therapy can help to improve fluency and therefore, reduce the severity of stuttering.